raghav19/engineersdaybook/_posts/2025-12-03-how-i-manage-config-sprawl-effectively.md

 yq                       4.45.4   ~/mise.toml                          4.45
 ```

-what a lovely approach for managing configuration at scale 💖
+what a lovely approach for managing configuration at scale 💖 with effective simplification of config sprawl in context of where you are

 ## is this my golden setup?